 Patent Searching DIY

-If this sounds interesting, you can sign up for WIPO’s next free webinar PATENTSCOPE: Retrospective on 2020 and plans for 2021 on 8th or 10th December.
+You can sign up for WIPO’s next free webinar PATENTSCOPE: Retrospective on 2020 and plans for 2021 on 8th or 10th December 2021.
 It could be time well spent.

 If you would like to learn more about something you've read here or find out more about one of our courses, contact us now.